petersudario/petersudario/README.md

 > Learning Python and Java by myself;

-> A bit of experience on PHP, Mint Linux and Docker Engine.
+> Experience on PHP, Linux and Docker;

+> I love games and building fullstack applications;

 # My tech skills